tbm/homepage/content/debian/kirkwood/qnap/ts-219/install.md

 complete.
 Confirm, wait for the installer to finish and once your SSH session terminates, wait a few minutes before you can connect to your newly installed system via SSH.
 Your QNAP device will beep when you can connect via SSH.
-You will be able to log in as `root` or your newly created user.
+You will be able to log in your newly created user.
+(Note that `root` logins as disabled by default.)

 <h2>Success</h2>